aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide.md

   * karpenter.sh/provisioner-name
   * kubernetes.io/cluster/<cluster-name>
 If you are currently using any of these tag overrides when tagging your instances, webhook validation will now fail.
+* `v0.28.0` introduces the Machine CustomResource into the `karpenter.sh` API Group.
+Karpenter now orchestrates its CloudProvider capacity through these in-cluster Machine CustomResources.
+When performing a scheduling decision, Karpenter will create a Machine, resulting in launching CloudProvider capacity.
+The kubelet running on the new capacity will then register the node to the cluster shortly after launch.
+  * Karpenter will hydrate Machines on startup for existing capacity managed by Karpenter into the cluster.
+Existing capacity launched by an older version of Karpenter is discovered by finding CloudProvider capacity with the `karpenter.sh/provisioner-name` tag or the `karpenter.sh/provisioner-name` label on nodes.

+{{% alert title="Rolling Back" color="warning" %}}
+If, after upgrading to `v0.28.0+`, a rollback to an older version of Karpenter needs to be performed, Karpenter will continue to function normally, though you will still have the Machine CustomResources on your cluster.
+You will need to manually delete the Machines and patch out the finalizers to fully complete the rollback.

+Karpenter marks CloudProvider capacity as "managed by" a Machine using the `karpenter-sh/managed-by` tag on the CloudProvider machine.
+It uses this tag to ensure that the Machine CustomResources in the cluster match the CloudProvider capacity managed by Karpenter.
+If these states don't match, Karpenter will garbage collect the capacity.
+Because of this, if performing an upgrade, followed by a rollback, followed by another upgrade to `v0.28.0+`, ensure you remove the `karpenter.sh/managed-by` tags from existing capacity; otherwise, Karpenter will deprovision the capacity without a Machine CR counterpart.
+{{% /alert %}}

 ## Upgrading to v0.27.0+
 * The Karpenter controller pods now deploy with `kubernetes.io/hostname` self anti-affinity by default.
 If you are running Karpenter in HA (high-availability) mode and you do not have enough nodes to match the number of pod replicas you are deploying with, you will need to scale-out your nodes for Karpenter.